Just Economics believes that wage and income disparity are a root cause of poverty and began working on living wages from our inception.

 After passing the first part of our living wage policy with the City of Asheville in 2007 impacting City employees, Just Economics was strategizing ways to raise wages for employees in the private sector.
 In North Carolina, cities and counties do not have the same legal authority to create or enforce a higher minimum wage for private sector employees than the state or federal minimum wage like was done in Seattle, San Francisco, Santa Fe, and other cities across the country.
 We modeled our program after one developed by the Thompkins Workers’ Center in Ithaca, New York and began implementing our Living Wage Employer Certification Program in 2008.
 We worked with the Thompkins Workers’ Center and Interfaith Worker Justice to develop a toolkit for other communities to use.
 You can also support this work by joining the Certification Committee that meets every other month during our Bi-Monthly General Meetings.

-Just Economics has worked with a broad statewide coalition that includes on its’ Core Team - Action NC, National Domestic Workers’ Alliance, the NC Justice Center, NC Raise Up, NC State AFL-CIO, and United for a Fair Economy.
-Just Economics is convening the regional effort to support this statewide campaign.
+Just Economics is working with a broad statewide coalition that includes on its’ Core Team - Action NC, National Domestic Workers’ Alliance, the NC Justice Center, NC Raise Up, NC State AFL-CIO, and United for a Fair Economy.
+Just Economics is also convening the regional effort to support this statewide campaign.
 For more on the statewide campaign go to: www.raisingwagesnc.org